 Find the user you know the valid account details for and copy the password, salt, and password type.
 Next, find an account that has admin access and run this SQL snippet:

-After running this, both users have the same password.
+Changing User, password, password salt and password format to the details you got from above.
+After running this, both user account will have the same password.
 So you should now be able to log into EpiServer with an admin account.